-Round 5 nominations for our Good Diabetes Care in School Award are now open.
+Round 5 nominations for our Good Diabetes Care in School Award are now closed.

 This prestigious award is open to both primary and secondary schools.
 It is the only such honour that Diabetes UK offers and is a fantastic way to demonstrate the great care provided to children with diabetes in school.